rweather/arduinolibs/README.md

 Apr 2018:

+* Acorn128 authenticated cipher (finalist in the CAESAR AEAD competition).
 * Tiny and small versions of AES for reducing memory requirements.
 * Port the library to ESP8266 and ESP32.
 * Make the RNG class more robust if the app doesn't call begin() or loop().